realtechsupport/cocktail/README.md

   	conda run -n OTB python3 /home/code/otb_code_B.py
   	python3 /home/code/qgis_code_B.py

-Since the directory structure you setup will be identical in both the QGIS and OTB environments, intermediate filed produced will be available to processes running in either environment, allowing for data to be shared.
-All settings across the script modules are stored in the 'settings.txt' resource file and imported to the individual modules.

-<i>Details on how to collect data from the European Space Agency's Sentinel program, how to make use of tip and cue, and how to perform various band-math operations and image classification with SVM, RF and NN classifiers is described in the Install+Use .pdf document.</i>
+<i>Details on how to collect data from the European Space Agency's Sentinel program, how to make use of tip and cue, and how to perform various band-math operations and image classification with SVM, RF and NN classifiers is described in the Install+Use document.</i>

 The collection directory contains some sample Sentinel2 data.
 Here are links to three high resolution 8-band (2022) and 4-band PlanetLab images (geoTIFF format, 500MB / 300MB each):